KNOW THE SIGNS OF PH1

 Kidney stones are the most common clinical manifestation and the one that most often leads to a diagnosis of PH1, though not all patients with PH1 may be stone formers.5,8,9 Metabolic testing through 24-hour urine collection analysis is recommended by the American Urological Association (AUA) in high-risk and recurrent stone formers.10

-REGARDLESS OF KIDNEY FUNCTION, ACUTE DECLINE CAN OCCUR SUDDENLY11,12
+REGARDLESS OF KIDNEY FUNCTION, ACUTE DECLINE CAN OCCUR SUDDENLY12,13

-Though the course of PH1 is well characterized, with patients typically advancing toward ESKD, the rate of progression is variable.1,5,13 In some instances, kidney function can decline after a single incident of dehydration due to acute illness or intense physical activity.11,12,14-16 This can occur even in patients with previously stable disease.14
+Though the course of PH1 is well characterized, with patients typically advancing toward ESKD, the rate of progression is variable.1,5,14 In some instances, kidney function can decline after a single incident of dehydration due to acute illness or intense physical activity.12,13,15-17 This can occur even in patients with previously stable disease.15

-PH1 can be life-threatening, often due to complications of ESKD and/or systemic oxalosis1,5
+PH1 can be potentially life-threatening, often due to complications of ESKD and/or systemic oxalosis1,5

 Once the estimated glomerular filtration rate declines to below 30-45 mL/min/1.73 m2, systemic oxalosis can occur because the kidney is unable to excrete oxalate effectively due to excess accumulation of calcium oxalate crystals.5,7